Privacy Policy: Overview

 Storage and security of your personal information

-Security measures including, but not limited to, authentication, monitoring, auditing and encryption have been integrated into the design, implementation, contractual arrangements and day-to-day practices of the entire Scheme operating environment as part of its continuing commitment to risk management.
+Security measures including, but not limited to, authentication, monitoring, auditing and encryption have been integrated into the design, implementation, contractual arrangements and day-to-day practices of the entire ACT Official Visitors operating environment as part of its continuing commitment to risk management.

 These security measures ensure the privacy of information while it is being transmitted across the Internet and protect your information against loss, misuse and alteration.